frederiknolte/indirect-response/mturk_questions.md

 ### Excluded examples

-The conversations used as questions or as examples for survey instructions are excluded from our main survey.
+The conversations used as questions in the first part of the survey or as examples for survey instructions are excluded from our main survey.

 ### Script for samples the data